 Last word.

-I just want the president to be our not only our consoler in chief when we have a tragedy like uh Irma and Harvey.
+I just want the president to be not only our consoler in chief when we have a tragedy like Irma and Harby, I also want him to continue to be our cheerleader in chief.

-All right, Haraldo, thank you.
+All right, Geraldo, thank you.

-800 nine four one Sean, your call's coming up next.
+Sean, your call's coming up next.

-All right, 25 till the top of the hour, 800 941 Sean.
+All right, 25 to the top of the hour, 800-941.

-If you want to be a part of the program, I don't know if you saw the story about Jamil Hill, who is, I guess, the newest face of an ESPN controversy.
+Sean, if you want to be a part of the program, I don't know if you saw the story about Jamil Hill, who is, I guess, the newest face of an ESPN controversy.

-I mean, when I watch Sports Center or I watch any of the shows on ESPN, the reason I like my uh my buddy Stephen A. Smith so much is because Stephen A, he's controversial and he says stuff that gets on he just irritates me.
+I mean, when I watch Sports Center or I watch any of the shows on ESPN, the reason I like my buddy Stephen A. Smith so much is because Stephen A., he's controversial.

-And then sometimes I'll be writing him as he's saying it, and then he double doubles down harder.
+And then sometimes I'll be writing him as he's saying it, and then he doubles down harder.

 I like strong opinion.

-Anyway, she's a sports center co-host.
+Anyway, she's a Sports Center co-host.

-She was on a uh Twitter rant the other night against President Trump, including calling him a white supremacist, and he said, quote, his rise is a direct result of white supremacy, period.
+She was on a Twitter rant the other night against President Trump, including calling him a white supremacist.

 He's unqualified, unfit to be president.